How Does Wheelchair Curling Work?

 For a detailed explanation of standard curling scoring, see our How Curling Scoring Works guide.

-1. NO SWEEPING — This is the single biggest difference.
-In regular curling, two teammates sweep the ice ahead of the stone to control its speed and curl.
-In wheelchair curling, sweeping is completely prohibited.
-Once the stone leaves the delivery stick, its path is entirely determined by the initial release.
-This means every throw must be precise from the moment of delivery — there is no second chance to correct errors.
+Sweeping is completely prohibited in wheelchair curling — and this single rule changes everything.
+In regular curling, two teammates sweep the ice ahead of the stone to control its speed and direction after release; in wheelchair curling, once the stone leaves the delivery stick, its path is fixed.
+Perfect weight and rotation must be set at the moment of delivery, with no chance for correction.

 | Element | Regular Curling | Wheelchair Curling |